asrinivasan75/PerpendicularLineQuestionGenerator/README.md

 # PerpendicularLineQuestionGenerator
 ### Automatically generates problems about finding a line that is particular to a given one and passing through a given point.
+Tool for the algebra teacher.

 #### Example question: Find a line that is perpendicular to y = 5 x + 9 and passes through ( 9 ,  5 )